mozilla-l10n/documentation/src/products/review/review.md

 Starting from Firefox 57, all versions of Firefox desktop ship by localizing a single repository containing the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings).
 It is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon.

-There is a second repository, [gecko-strings-quarantine](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine), used as a buffer to avoid exposing poor strings to the larger audience of localizers.
+There is a second repository, [gecko-strings-quarantine](https://hg.mozilla.org/l10n/gecko-strings-quarantine/), used as a buffer to avoid exposing poor strings to the larger audience of localizers.

 The localizations for all channels can be found in [l10n-central](https://hg.mozilla.org/l10n-central/), with a single repository for each locale.

 The review process consists of three parts:
 * Review strings landing in `mozilla-central`.
 Currently `comm-central` doesn’t undergo a similar review process.
 * Review strings landing in `gecko-strings-quarantine`.
-Currently, the quarantine repository is updated manually every few days.
+The quarantine repository is updated twice a day via automation in [Task Cluster](https://firefox-source-docs.mozilla.org/taskcluster/kinds.html#l10n-cross-channel).
 * Push reviewed strings to `gecko-strings`, and start the localization process.

 ### Review strings landing in mozilla-central

 You can get the list of changesets touching localized strings in the last 2 days from [mozilla-central](https://hg.mozilla.org/mozilla-central/log?rev=keyword("locales/en-US")+and+pushdate("-2")).
 Adjust the `pushdate` part if you want to see more or less days.

-There are some irrelevant changesets, like en-US dictionary updates, but the majority of landings are relevant and need to be checked for localization issues.
+There are some unrelated changesets, like en-US dictionary updates, but the majority of landings are relevant and need to be checked for localization issues.

 You need to open each changeset, and identify changed files that are relevant for localization (.properties, .dtd, .ini).